ReinfyTeam/ProfanityFilter/README.md

 	You are encountered some bugs or issue?
 Tell us about it.<br>
 	We always open to handle your case about bugs or issue.<br>
 	We sure you the problem will fixed as soon as possible.<br>

-	- You can still contact us by <a href="https://discord.gg/v2rNeHaptd">discord</a>!</list>
+	- You can still contact us by <a href="https://discord.gg/v2rNeHaptd">discord</a>!
-	- Create an <a href="https://github.com/xqwtxon/HiveProfanityFilter/issues">Issue</a></list>
+	- Create an <a href="https://github.com/xqwtxon/HiveProfanityFilter/issues">Issue</a>
-	- Write your bug & the issue you are having with all informations including the crash or errors so I can track the issue.</list>
+	- Write your bug & the issue you are having with all informations including the crash or errors so I can track the issue.
-	- Submit the issue and be patient for a response for a solution to your problem :D</list>
+	- Submit the issue and be patient for a response for a solution to your problem :D
 </p>

 <h1 align=center>Credits</h1>